bostoninteractive/Front-End-Methodology/README.md

   comments that shouldn't be visible in compiled CSS.

 ## File Structure
+Each section of the document has it's own partial seperated out to improve developer experience.

 1. **Base**
    The Base stylesheet contains almost exclusively single element selectors; but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
 Essentially, a base style says that wherever this element is on the page, it should look like this.